Federal Pell Grants

 Year Round Pell

 The Year Round Pell requirement also applies to the the Iraq & Afghanistan Service Grant.
-If you received a full Iraq & Afghanistan Service Grant in Fall and Spring terms, you may qualify for the Iraq & Afghanistan Service Grant in Summer, from the next award year.
+If you received a full Iraq & Afghanistan Service Grant in Fall and Spring terms, you may qualify for the Iraq & Afghanistan Service Grant in Summer, from the next aid year.
 The same Year Round Pell Eligibility requirements apply, as outlined in the Federal Pell Grant section.

 Award Amounts